jruelli/pluto_docu/docs/getting_started/docu_setup.rst

 This URL will take you to the hosted documentation website, where you can explore the various chapters and sections of our documentation.

-To access the sources please visit: https://gitlab.com/pluto_ipek/pluto_docu
+To access the sources please visit: https://gitlab.com/pluto_ipek/pluto_docu.

 Contributing to the Documentation
 -----------------------------------

 We welcome contributions to our documentation from the community.
 If you find errors, have suggestions for improvements, or want to add content, please feel free to create merge requests or issues on our GitLab repository.

-Thank you for choosing Plutorobot, and we hope you find our documentation helpful and informative.

 Let's get started with exploring the documentation!